AlessioGr/payload-template-bun/README.md

 # Payload Blank Template

-A blank template for [Payload](https://github.com/payloadcms/payload) and Bun to help you get up and running quickly.
+A blank template for [Payload](https://github.com/payloadcms/payload) and [Bun](https://bun.sh/) - a faster alternative to Node.JS - to help you get up and running quickly.

 ## Development